CarrieForle/CustomTranslationSilksong/docs/README.md

 This section is intended for translators.
 If you just want to load translation, you can skip this part.

-Let's translate some texts in Indonesian to see how this is done (You don't actually need know Indonesian).
+Let's translate some texts in Indonesian to see how this is done (You don't actually need to know Indonesian).

 First, go into `translation` folder and create a new subfolder named `ID`.

 > [!NOTE]
 > This subfolder can be named anything, but it's good to use the language as the name to separate other translation files.

-Create an `entry.json` text file.
+Create an `entry.json` text file under `ID` folder.
 Copy and paste the following text:

 ```json
 {